susan-shu-c/tale/_posts/2019-12-14-intense-public-speaking-schedule.md

 I mention this as a **warning** - I would never knowingly sacrifice my health, but like a first time drinker, I learned my limit and will actively avoid pushing it in the future (like most first time drinkers, right?).
 For example, I can reduce the let-down effect by regularly unwinding instead of letting stress accumulate for so long.

 I aggressively collected feedback throughout the month, and had gotten an observation that my energy level tends to start strong, but decreases throughout a talk.
 Looking back at my last talk of the month, I know I didn't maintain my high energy until the end, either.
 It could have been due to my illness that day, but this experience made me more mindful of energy level consistency, so I can improve in the future.

+All in all, I wouldn't trade this month for anything else - I got to speak at some amazing venues and meet so many amazing people.
+I'm excited to build upon what I learned and continue to deliver better and better talks!